Towards Massive MIMO 2.0: Understanding spatial correlation, interference suppression, and pilot contamination: Spatially Correlated Channels

 where $\Delta$ denotes the spacing between adjacent antennas, normalized by the wavelength.
 Suppose the angles are i.i.d.~random variables with angular probability density function $f(\bar\varphi) $ and $g_{lk}^j (n)$ are i.i.d. random variables with zero mean and variance $\mathbb{E}\{|g_{lk}^j (n)|^2\}$.
 Then, the correlation matrix $\vect{R}_{lk}^j= \mathbb{E}\{\vect{h}_{lk}^j{(\vect{h}_{lk}^j)}^{\Htran}\}$ has a Toeplitz form with the $(m_1,m_2)$th element given by

-where $\beta_{lk}^j = \sum_{n=1}^N \mathbb{E}\{|g_{lk}^j (n)|^2\}$ represents the total average gain of the physical paths.
-By using the Szeg\H{o}'s theorem \cite{Gray2006}, it can be proved that the Toeplitz matrix ${\bf R}_{lk}^j$ becomes asymptotically equivalent to a circulant matrix as $M\to \infty$.
+where $\beta_{lk}^j = \sum_{n=1}^N \mathbb{E}\{|g_{lk}^j (n)|^2\}$ represents the total average gain of the physical paths. {Notice that the Toeplitz form arises with other array geometries.\footnote{The wide sense stationary uncorrelated scattering (WSSUS) assumption is only required for the Toeplitz form to hold \cite[Ch.
+2.4]{PaulrajBook}.}} By using the Szeg\H{o}'s theorem \cite{Gray2006}, it can be proved that the Toeplitz matrix ${\bf R}_{lk}^j$ becomes asymptotically equivalent to a circulant matrix as $M\to \infty$.
 A well-known property of circulant matrices \cite{Gray2006} is that their eigenvector matrix equals the unitary discrete Fourier transform (DFT) matrix $\vect{F} \in \mathbb{C}^{M\times M}$ with elements

 for $l,n\in\{1,2,\ldots,M\}$.
 The consequence is that, in the regime of large $M$ where the Toeplitz matrix ${\bf R}_{lk}^j$ is well approximated by a circulant matrix, we can approximate ${\bf U}_{lk}^j$ in \eqref{eq:eigendecomposition} with a submatrix $\bar{\bf F}\in \mathbb{C}^{N\times r}$, formed by a selection of $r$ columns of $\bf F$.
 Therefore, \eqref{eq:eigendecomposition} becomes